AriaSalvatrice/Aria-CMOS-Synth/3D Prints/README.md

 ### `./stl/Support - 60x40 perfboard - single support.stl`

-[UNVERIFIED MODEL] Print two per 40×60 mm perfboard, in the default side orientation that requires no supports.
+[UNVERIFIED MODEL] Print two per 40×60 mm perfboard.
+In the default orientation, where it is printed on its side, it requires no supports.

-For a smoother surface finish, can also be printed upside-down with small painted-on supports at the edge of PCB holder, as follows:
+For a smoother surface finish, it can alternatively be printed upside-down with small painted-on supports at the edge of PCB holder, as follows:

 ![](images/60x40%20upside-down.png)

+Secure boards with M2x12 screws.
 Note that two contiguous perfboards will almost touch, pads to their sides might be at risk of shorting if used.
-Secure with M2x12 screws.